PUSA project – Clean the lake Pien-Saimaa

 Supporting co-operation and knowledge sharing to tackle eutrophication in a vulnerable lake system.

-Pien-Saimaa is a lake system in south-eastern Finland covering approximately 120 sq km and is a significant source of income and well-being in the area.
-The lake system is vulnerable to eutrophication and therefore action was needed to protect the system’s water quality.
+Pien-Saimaa is a lake system in south-eastern Finland covering approximately 120 sq km.
+It generates a significant source of income for the area.
+However, the lake system is vulnerable to eutrophication and therefore action was needed to protect the system’s water quality.

 The project increased cooperation between all the relevant stakeholders.
 It organised a series of training sessions on wetlands construction and management for land owners and constructors.
 A wetland expert was also hired to provide technical support, and through this process 64 new wetlands were created.
 It also supported the design and construction of water protection measures in forests (e.g. trenches).
 The promoter of this project is the Finnish NGO Pien-Saimaan Suojeluyhdistys.